 The Butter Cake is made with a mix of Plain Flour and Almond Meal, which gives it a super light, moist and fluffy texture.

-For the simple Almond Butter Cake, you will need (see all quantities below):
+For the simple Almond Butter Cake, you will need (scroll down to recipe card for all quantities):

 - Unsalted Butter – very soft